ktripaldi/temperjs/README.md

 This section is meant to get you familiar with the Temper way of doing things.
 If you're looking for something specific, please read the [API Documentation](#api-documentation).
 If you're just starting out with Temper, read on!

-For the purpose of this guide, we'll create a simple counter that prints _You've reached the target!_ when you reach the value of 5.
+For the purpose of this guide, we'll create a simple counter that prints _You've reached the target!_ when you get to the value of 5.

 ### Create React App
 Temper is a state management library for React, so you need to have React installed and running to use Temper.
 The easiest and recommended way for bootstrapping a React application is to use [Create React App](https://github.com/facebook/create-react-app#creating-an-app):